 Now that you are armed with some fun games, have an idea about the order for teaching letters, and have waited for your little one to be ready – it is time to let them learn those letters!

-Have fun with this big step with your little ones.
+Have fun with this big step, maybe even sing the alphabet song with your little ones.
 And remember, slow is always better.
 Follow your child’s lead and keep it light and fun.
-This is the beginning to a lifetime of learning and a love of reading.
+This is the beginning of a lifetime of learning and a love of reading.

 Have a question for our Speech Therapists?